Please note: If you have questions or see mistakes in this study guide, contact the professor as soon as possible.

 In general, you should have a good understanding of how the literature we have studied for this test represents trends in Appalachian literature or particular issues from the List of Themes as we have discussed some of those themes in class.

-If you don't mention the author and title of the work (if there is an author), you could lose a point (if this info. isn't given in the question).
-Only literary works discussed in class will appear in the short answer section but you may mention other works if that makes sense for the question.
+If you don't mention the author and title of the work (if there is an author), you could lose a point (unless this info. is given in the question).
+Only literary works discussed in class will appear in the short answer section but you may mention other works you've read if that makes sense for the question.
 The remaining points are given for a brief discussion of the significance of the item or quotation in the question.

-This sample comes from American literature that is not Appalachian, but it contains good illustrations of strengths and weaknesses in answers for the short answer portion of the text.
+The sample below comes from American literature that is not Appalachian, but it contains good illustrations of strengths and weaknesses in answers for the short answer portion of the text.

 One-point answer (too brief; doesnít discuss significance; not a complete sentence; author not identified):